humanode-network/humanode/.maintain/README.md

 	comments: Vec<String>,
 }

-// This forwards some specific metadata from the `PalletCmd`
+// This forwards some specific metadata from the `PalletCmd`.
 #[derive(Serialize, Default, Debug, Clone)]
 struct CmdData {
 	steps: u32,